zahraabashir/zahraabashir.github.io/_posts/2021-01-18-limit-order-book-clustering.md

 (100000,) (100001,)
 ```

 Now, we use ```np.cumsum``` to sum over the volumes of the price histograms.
 By doing so, in each bucket we have the amount of volume prior to that.
-Further, we devide these volumes to their max in order to achieve the [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of volumes according to their prices.
+Further, we divide these volumes to their max in order to achieve the [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) of volumes according to their prices.
 ``` python
 bid_cumulated_volumes = np.cumsum(bid_hist)
 ask_cumulated_volumes = np.cumsum(ask_hist)